SHRED: 3D Shape Region Decomposition with Learned Local Operations

 Within the merging module, the merge network is applied in an iterative procedure.
 Each round of this procedure begins by finding all neighboring regions (using region-to-region minimum point distance) and adding them into a queue to be evaluated by the merge network.
 The merge network then predicts a merge probability for each pair of regions and sorts these predictions from most-to-least confident.
 SHRED then iterates through these predictions, merging together neighboring regions if their merge probability is above a user-defined merge-threshold; once a region has been merged, it cannot be further merged in the same round.
 The procedure repeats until a round ends with no merges.

-The merge-threshold defines the granularity of the output decomposition.
-The default value of 0.5 encourages decompositions to match the granularity of $R^{*}$ from the training distribution.
+The merge-threshold, $MT$, defines the granularity of the output decomposition.
+By default, we set $MT$ to 0.5, which encourages decompositions to match the granularity of $R^{*}$ from the training distribution.
 When set to 1, no regions are merged from the output of the fix module; when set to 0, all regions are combined together.
 The merge-threshold can be used to explore tradeoffs between region granularity and region under-segmentation, as seen in Figure \ref{fig:teaser}.

-\paragraph{Model Details} We model the merge network with a PointNet++ classification back-bone, with an MLP head that predicts a binary logit.
+\paragraph{Model Details} We model the merge network with a PointNet++ classification back-bone, with a MLP head that predicts a binary logit.
+The back-bone uses 3 set abstraction layers with 1024, 256, 64 grouping points, 0.1, 0.2, 0.4 radius size and 64, 128, 256 feature size respectively, with the global pooling step done at a feature size of 1024.
+Batch normalization and ReLU activations are used throughout.
+A MLP head for per-shape predictions uses 2 hidden layers with dimensions of 256 and 64.

 The input point clouds contain 2048 points, with 8 features (xyz position, normal, one hot flags for region $i$ and region $j$), and are normalized to the unit-sphere.
 The network is trained with Binary Cross Entropy loss, where 1.0 (0.0) indicates the regions should (should not) be merged together.